-- All work must be available for the duration of the exhibition.
+- All work submitted must original and of the artist's own creation.

 - Contact Information (Name, Address, Phone and Email)

-- Artwork List (With a unique Title of each artwork, Media, Size (HxWxD), Year completed and Price and be in the same consecutive order of your 10 artwork image submissions.)
+- Artwork List (This List must include a unique Title of each artwork, Media, Size (HxW), Year completed and Price and be in the same consecutive order of your 10 artwork image submissions.)

 - The image specifications stated above are preferred due to the PR and printing needs of the Museum.
 Images of different resolutions and formats can still be submitted, for example 72 dpi/ppi and 92 dpi/ppi or PNG and TIFF files, etc. can be submitted and will not exclude your work from consideration.